-Add fall flavor to your Thanksgiving table with elegant yet easy-to-make Thanksgiving centerpiece ideas.
-From natural elements to candle displays, these centerpieces will be a highlight on your holiday table.
+Add a touch of fall to your Thanksgiving table with elegant yet easy-to-make Thanksgiving centerpiece ideas.
+Including natural elements, candle displays, and more, these centerpieces will be a highlight on your holiday table.

 (image credit: Shannon Acheson)